The Lamplighters League: Development

 The Lamplighters League was developed by Harebrained Schemes, the developer behind the Shadowrun trilogy and the BattleTech video games.
 The game was heavily inspired by pulp magazines published in the 1930s.
 Announced in March 2023, the game was released for Windows, Xbox One and Xbox Series X/S on October 3, 2023.

 Reception

 The Lamplighters League received mixed reviews for Windows and Xbox Series X according to review aggregator website Metacritic.

 Sales

-In October 2023, Paradox Interactive announced that the commercial reception for The Lamplighters League was "too weak", leading to $22.7 million reduction in pre-tax profit.
+In October 2023, Paradox Interactive announced that The Lamplighters League's "commercial reception has been too weak, which is frankly a big disappointment", that lower-than-expected sales meant it was writing off the game’s development costs, and that it expected the move to result in a $22.7 million reduction in pre-tax profit for the fourth quarter.
 They also confirmed reports that significant layoffs had taken place at Harebrained Schemes, prior to the completion of the game.